adityasir/design_pattern/structural/decorator_pattern/README.md

  object to perform multifarious activity DYNAMICALLY.

 Sometime we don't want any performance penalty introduced by run time dynamic polymorphism.
-And for me it make sense why should baby will have further pain once she had born, pain only should be at labor room means at compile time.

 Compile time means, static polymorphism, using template.